 Some sources record that Newark already existed when Wustman founded Camel in 1935; others say that Wustman founded Newark out of the ashes of Camel.

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to Tom Levien for the loan of some of the pens illustrated here.